3DPrintDemon/Demon_Essentials_Voron_2.4_Edition/README.md

 ### This macro relies on you setting the correct filament type in your slicer!
 BE SURE YOU DO THIS!

 ### NEW!
+Now includes the Demon Bed Fans Monitor!
+- Smart & fully adaptive Bed Fans control system!
+- Full instructions available here:

+### NEW!
+The Demon AES System!
+- Save your printer from damage from homing errors when using a Z Endstop switch
+- Full instructions avaiable here: https://github.com/3DPrintDemon/Voron_2.4_AES_System_Auto_Emergency_Stop_For_Z_Endstop_Switch

+### NEW!
+Start Macro handling for Smart Filament Sensor Encoder
+- Disables the sensor until the macro completes

+### NEW!
+Support for Klipper's `ADAPTIVE_MESH` system in the latest Klipper update
+- NOTE you need the latest version of Klipper to use this!

+### NEW!
 Adaptive Pressure Advance Mode! - APA - ORCA SLICER ONLY